 One of the first stories we wrote when we started at the late Gourmet magazine was about America's great steak houses.
 New York's Ben Benson's was one of them; and in the course of researching the story, Mr. Benson gave us his recipe for hash browns.
 They're great with steak or, for that matter, with eggs in the morning.
 Note that the prep time does NOT include the time it takes to actually bake the potatoes.

-2 tablespoons roasted meat or poultry pan juices (or strong broth)
+- 2 tbsp roasted meat or poultry pan juices (or strong broth)

 - Sautee the onion and pepper in vegetable oil until soft.
 Remove from heat and set aside to cool.

 - Combine the onion and pepper with potatoes, some salt and pepper.